Megan Green

 Megan Ellyia Green (born July 25, 1983) is an American politician and educator from St. Louis, Missouri.
-She has served as the President of the St. Louis Board of Aldermen since 2022, having previously been the alderwoman from the 15th ward since 2014.
+She has served as the President of the St. Louis Board of Aldermen since 2022 and previously represented the 15th ward on the Board from 2014 to 2022.
 Green is a progressive Democrat and a member of the Democratic Socialists of America.

 Originally from Upstate New York, Green moved to St. Louis in 2005 to participate in the Coro Fellows Program in Public Affairs.
 She has a political science degree from Penn State and a PhD in education policy from Saint Louis University.
-Green is an adjunct instructor at the George Warren Brown School of Social Work at Washington University in St. Louis, teaching public policy.
+Until 2024, Green was an adjunct professor at the Washington University in St. Louis.

-In November 2022, Green won the special election to succeed former Board President Lewis Reed, who resigned after being indicted on federal bribery charges.
-The first woman to serve as President of the Board, Green is running unopposed for a full four-year term in 2023.
+In November 2022, Green won the special election to replace President of the Board of Aldermen Lewis Reed, who resigned after being indicted on federal bribery charges.
+The first woman to serve as Board President, Green was re-elected to a full four-year term in April 2023.

-Before politics
+Early life and career

-Green was born in Oneonta, New York.
+Green was born in Oneonta, New York in 1983.
 Her father is a philosophy professor at SUNY Oneonta and her mother is a public school English teacher.
+She became politically active as a student at Penn State, participating in John Kerry's 2004 presidential campaign and fundraising for the Democratic National Committee in Chicago.
+In 2005, she became a Coro Fellow and re-located to Tower Grove South in St. Louis.

-After college, Green taught middle school at St. Louis Public Schools.
-She later served in the non-profit sector, including the homeless women's shelter Shalom House, the Lemay Child & Family Center, and Childcare Aware of Missouri.
+As part of the fellowship program, Green worked for U.S. Senator Claire McCaskill.
+She later participated in Teach for America and was involved in an unsuccessful effort to create a new charter school in St. Louis.
+She was also a local organizer for Barack Obama's 2008 presidential campaign.